 A single vendor cannot provide everything effectively.
 Automation is hard to set up.
 That is where no-code tools should be considered as they effectively are able to bring all operations that you would perform in all your separate apps, into a single place.

 Actioner is one such tool that allows you to easily access and work with all your tools in Slack.
 Hence effectively reducing context switch and providing a Slack-first experience.
 As a result, you can easily and productively get rid of App Fatigue.

 With the wide range of apps that Actioner provides, devs, sales, product management, support, marketing, and all other functions can now work in Slack.

 For example, Devs can leverage the offerings of tools such as Bitbucket, GitHub, and PagerDuty to go through the dev cycle in a single application.
-Marketing can use HubSpot and Gmail to engage with customers and drive business growth.
+Marketing can use HubSpot to engage with customers and drive business growth.

 Everyone uses what they need to without compromise and without the drag of app fatigue.
 Everyone is in a single application while still using their necessary apps.
 To learn more about how you can reduce app fatigue and finally get work done, get started with Actioner!

 Explore what SaaS app integration is and how an integration-led automation platform can centralize data, automate tasks, and enhance real-time decision-making.

 No-code platforms make it easy to create and launch your own digital products without any coding experience.
 Learn more about how no-code can empower you to bring your ideas to life.